DhruvK0/Power-Outage-Research-Project/README.md

 ## Hypothesis Testing

 To reiterate, the question that we are concerned with is: How has major power outage incident response improved over time?
-Is there a clear trend?

 For this section, we will define incident response time as the duration of the major power outage, with lower time intervals indicating faster incident response.
 We will also define older major outages as occuring from the years 2000 to 2008, and recent major outages occuring from the years 2009 to 2016.
 We will conduct a permutation test.